 Learning you are unexpectedly pregnant can be stressful and emotional.
-You may feel that you have no alternative but abortion, especially if you are experiencing pressure from your partner, family, friends, and even healthcare providers.
+You may feel that you have no choice but abortion, especially if you are experiencing pressure from your partner, family, friends, and even healthcare providers.
 We know this is a difficult time and a difficult decision for you.
-But a critical key to making a good decision is knowing what your options are.
+A crucial aspect of making a sound decision is having a clear understanding of your options.
 At Open Arms Real Choices Clinic in Hayden, Idaho, we can provide the information and care you need to make an informed and educated decision about your pregnancy.

-Unfortunately, not everyone makes an effort to learn about their options before making a decision.
-For many young women, that means moving forward with an abortion, and today, the most common method of abortion is taking the abortion pill.
+Many young women often fail to explore their options before deciding on an abortion.
+Currently, the most common method is taking the abortion pill.
 Many women do not realize that there is an antidote to the abortion pill.
 If you or someone you know has taken the abortion pill and regrets it, there may be a chance to save the baby if you act quickly enough.

 How Does the Abortion Pill Work?